clux/magic-forest/README.md

 Python probably suffers the most given its lack of an inplace sort/dedup combo (as far as I can tell).
 There's also appears to be no nice way to size the lists without the `[None] *x` hacks that makes everything ugly.
 Current solution is probably the cleanest one to read though (if you can ignore the weird semantics of `list(set(comprehension)))`).

 Node runs the same task as python in almost half the time despite having to implement it's own filter for removing duplicate ordered elements.
 It's also a clean functional solution.
 Historically native loops have been faster than stuff like `reduce`, but we're not going back to those days (so have not tested further).

+Go version feels very much like python.
+Same type of hack to sort and deduplicate an array, but using a map with throwaway values instead.
+Seems to generate sensible comparators and notions of equality from this which at least is nice.
+The explicit filters functions having to be inlined everywhere makes this solution the ugliest of them all.
+It's vastly faster than any of the scripting languages at least.

 Modern cpp solution is very readable at only a few more lines than the scripting language counterparts.
 A bit of mental overhead on emplace, awkward iterator sempantics with back inserters, but even that is pretty standard modern cpp really.
 There's a more standalone function approach here than rust due to not having traits, and also that passing member functions can look awkward in long `<algorithm>` instructions.